multiple column distillation

 Alcohol by volume:

-The European Union recognizes that enterprises can have a negative impact on society and the environment.
-It recommends preventing and counteracting those undesirable effects as part of corporate social responsibility (CSR) … conducted voluntarily.
+The European Union noticed that enterprises can have a negative impact on society and the environment.
+The community recommends preventing and counteracting the undesirable effects as part of corporate social responsibility (CSR).
+The companies can adjust... voluntarily.

 You won't believe it - everyone is satisfied: local communities, NGOs, state authorities and even the companies themselves.
-It's true that the latter don't really have a choice because open objection would be negatively perceived and furthermore would even so affect their reputation.
-Moreover, in the public sphere it isn't so sexy anymore to rely on Friedman's 'greed is good' meaning profit maximization is the one and only goal of business.
-As a sweetener for the inconsolable - investments in CSR translate into customer satisfaction and reduce employee fluctuation, which in the long term provides improved financial results of the company.
+The latter may be compelled to smile as the resistance would be negatively perceived and could affect their reputation.
+It seems also that Friedman's 'greed is good' is not so sexy anymore.
+Profit maximization doesn't have to be the one and only goal of business, can you imagine?
+To console the inconsolable - investments in CSR translate into customer satisfaction and reduce employee fluctuation, which in the long term enhances the company's financial performance.

 Grays Distillery is part of the Terra Mauricia Ltd conglomerate.
-I admire their approach to reporting; materials are synthetic, transparent and aesthetic (btw you may take a look at the financed CSR projects).
+I admire their approach to reporting; materials are synthetic, transparent and aesthetic.
 The same applies to brand communication; successfully rebranded (2018) in cooperation with WDK Solutions.
-Black backgrounds were abandoned in favor of tropical-exotic colors; the endemic plant Latanier Bleu Palm leaf was chosen on the logo.
-The brand was founded in 2003 but till fairly recently uses the claim '5 Star Rum Single Estate Brand' and then 'from field to glass' meaning…
+The endemic plant Latanier Bleu Palm leaf was chosen on the logo.
+Tropical and exotic colors have replaced the previous black backgrounds.
+The brand was founded in 2003 but only recently uses the claim '5 Star Rum Single Estate Brand' as well as 'from field to glass' meaning…

 ...all processes are handled by the Mauritians themselves.
 They own plantations where they grow 12 sugarcane varieties on 16k hectares.
 The fermentation lasts 30-hour basing on their own yeast strain.
-The wash goes through multiple column distillation; until 94% abv is obtained.
-The purity of the distillate is checked by gas chromatography.
-The blend is aged for one to three years in used French Limousin Oak barrels, some of them in ex-cognac barrels.
+The wash goes through multiple column distillation (94% abv).
+The purity of the distillate is verified using gas chromatography.
+The blend is aged for one to three years in used French Limousin Oak barrels, some of them holding cognac before.
 However, 30% of the distillate ends up in new barrels to gain more complex aromas.
-The final result is rum and water; no sugar, no ageing agents, no colourant or other additives.
+The final result is rum and water - without sugar, dyes or other additives.

 New Grove is completely transparent about the production process.
-Don't ask me why some distributors and even reviewers provide the incorrect aging period (1-15 years).
-The consumer has the right to know exactly.
-The reviewer appreciates the first-hand source.
-Both should praise the manufacturer for the clarity.
+I can't explain why some distributors and even reviewers provide the incorrect aging period (1-15 years).